 Fireflies spread magic at night!
 Watching them is like being in a magical place.
 Have you ever wondered if there's any story behind this?
 The firefly is in search of the most lovely maiden, as this legend says.

 - Philippine Legend: The Legend Of The First Lizard

 Have you ever seen a common house gecko?
 This harmless little creature lives in the home and there's an interesting legend on why this house lizard is known on kissing the ground just before sundown.

 A young man is in love with a beautiful young woman who also live in the island where he resides.
 Later on they became sweethearts.
-The young woman is pretty and kind-hearted and he loves her with all his heart.
+Aside from being blessed with beauty, the young woman is also kind-hearted that's why he loves her with all his heart.

 There's one problem though.